hrishikeshsathyian/tp/docs/UserGuide.md

 * `delete 1` (Deletes the first wedding in the list)
 * `delete 3` (Deletes the third wedding in the list)

-### Clearing all weddings: `caw`
+### Clearing all weddings: `ca`

 Deletes ALL weddings from the wedding planner.

 Format:
-- `caw` followed by `y` will delete all weddings from the wedding planner.
+- `ca` followed by `y` will delete all weddings from the wedding planner.
-- `caw` followed by `n` will abort the delete operation, and it will not clear the weddings.
+- `ca` followed by `n` will abort the delete operation, and it will not clear the weddings.

-To prevent accidental deletions, there will be a secondary confirmation prompt issued after `caw` to confirm the deletion.
+To prevent accidental deletions, there will be a secondary confirmation prompt issued after `ca` to confirm the deletion.

 [Back to Table of Contents](#table-of-contents)